weynandk/info_threefold/src/docs/whitepapers/autonomous_layer/autonomous_layer.md

 This sounds probably too good to be true, but in Q4 2019 we will be able to demonstrate this to anyone.
 This has never been done before.

-# ThreeFold Blockchain Technology {#threefold-blockchain-technology}
+# ThreeFold Blockchain Technology

-## Thanks to the TFGrid the Blockchain Dilemma has been resolved {#thanks-to-the-tfgrid-the-blockchain-dilemma-has-been-resolved}
+## Thanks to the TFGrid the Blockchain Dilemma has been resolved

 Blockchain comes in two varieties: based on public nodes (everyone can partake) and private nodes (a known, limited amount of nodes partaking).
 They both have their advantages as shown in the diagram below: